Skip to content

 mapper = FHIRMapper()

-targets, metadata = mapper.execute_mapping(script, source_data)
+targets = mapper.execute_mapping(script, source_data)

-Working with FHIR Resources
+Mapping to FHIR Resources

-# Mapping to FHIR Patient
+# Transform to a validated FHIR Patient resource

 script = """